Is the SF State School of Design the same thing as the former SF State Design and Industry Department?

 I already have a bachelor’s degree in another subject.
 Will I be able to apply to one of your undergraduate majors?

 No, SF State is currently not accepting second baccalaureate applications to any program but Nursing.
 This policy is set per campus so this may work at other CSU campuses.
 Note that this policy is subject to change in an era of unpredictable support for public higher education.
 View SF State's current transfer policy.
-Note that the School of Design has a graduate program, an M.A. in Industrial Arts.
+Note that the School of Design has a graduate program, an M.A. in Design.

 Does the School of Design offer Internships?